 Another highlight was the networking night with alumni and students currently based in Washington, D.C.
 We were happy to see that there is such an interest to reconnect and engage with the Alma Mater.
 Not only was the event a great opportunity to share old memories, it also provided a platform to meet new and inspiring fellow alumni or to meet someone, who might be a door-opener for a next career step.

 All in all, we benefited tremendously from our meetings and the exchange with our international alumni community.
-Once again we became aware, how valuable the network of Hertie alumni is, made up of so many inspiring and interesting people.
-We came back full of ideas and motivation to develop our next workshop that is going to take place before the next Alumni Reunion in April 2017.
+Once again we became aware of how valuable our alumni network is, with it being made up of so many inspiring and interesting people.
+We came back full of ideas and fully motivated to develop our next workshop that is going to take place before the next Alumni Reunion in April 2017.
 So stay tuned, apply, and engage.
 We are always happy to hear your ideas and learn from you.